drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

   * **Jr. Trainer**
     * _Mankey Lvl 18_
     * Thrash
+    * _Reach Lvl 21_
+  * Use your 2 Rare Candies to get to Lvl 23.
+Note your stats to reference later, and teach Thrash over Poison Sting
   * **Rocket**
     * _Ekans Lvl 15, Zubat Lvl 15_
     * Thrash